 There was a stock control system of medicines which were held on site.
 This ensured that medicines did not pass their expiry date and enough medicines were available if required.
-We noted a few dental materials which were passed their expiry date.
-The provider assured us that the stock control system would be reviewed to address this.

-We saw staff stored and kept records of NHS prescriptions as described in current guidance.
 The dentists were aware of current guidance with regards to prescribing medicines.